pscholl/imustat/README.md

 [1], as well as the extracted feature in a CSV file.
 It's purpose is to allow easy reproduction of the mentioned results.

+## Results

+ The results of the run as described in the paper can be found in the 'results' file.

 ## Usage

  The imustat script can be used to classify streams and extract the features.